 Sub-category A1 permits pilots who have participated in an online training course and have successfully completed an online examination to operate a UAS of up to 900 g.
 This sub-category permits overflying of individuals.
 If the UAS weighs less than 250 g and does not have a sensor able to capture personal data, the obligation to provide a certificate of competency is waived.

 Sub-category A2 requires drones to be operated at a safe distance from people.
 However, this category allows drones with a maximum permissible take-off mass of up to 4 kg to be operated.
 In addition to the certificate of competency of category A1/A3, the remote pilot must undergo a practical course of self-training and a written theoretical test to obtain the EU remote pilot certificate.
-Recognized test centres can be found here.
+A list of recognized testing centers for taking the exam is provided by the Luftfahrt-Bundesamt.

 Sub-category A3 allows drone flights with a take-off mass of up to 25 kg.
 However, a safety distance of at least 150 m from people, populated areas, recreational areas, industrial facilities etc. must be respected for operations in this category in accordance with the geographical zones.
 In order to qualify, the EU certificate of competency of category A1/A3 (online training and examination) must be completed.